 - Real Estate Transactions I

 - Real Estate Transactions II

 Particular Environmental Law Curriculum questions, contact:

 Clinical Programs, Internships, and Externships

 This program offers the opportunity to gain hands-on experience in civil litigation and public advocacy as it relates to environmental law at the Department of Natural Resources and Midwest Environmental Advocates.

 Midwest Environmental Advocates Externship

-Midwest Environmental Advocates (MEA) is Wisconsin's only non-profit environmental law firm.
-Student externs earn 7 semester credits working 21 hours a week at MEA.
-Students work with MEA lawyers on litigation, both administrative and judicial, rule making and policy development at the state and local level.
-MEA's mission includes helping citizens to organize and participate in solutions to environmental protection and environmental justice issues, giving students the opportunity to work with citizens at the grass roots level.
+Midwest Environmental Advocates (MEA) is Wisconsin's only nonprofit, nonpartisan environmental law firm.
+Student externs can earn up to 7 semester credits working up to 21 hours a week at MEA.
+Students work with MEA lawyers on administrative and judicial litigation, rulemaking, and policy development at the state and local level.
+Law students get experience researching and writing with feedback and support from MEA lawyers.
+Students have the opportunity to draft motions, briefs, discovery, memos, and comments to agencies, and may attend hearings and other events.
+MEA works across many issue areas, including Clean Water Act compliance, frac sand mining and CAFOs.
+Midwest Environmental Advocates helps citizens to organize and participate in solutions to environmental protection and environmental justice issues, and gives students the opportunity to work with citizens at the grassroots level.

 Clean Wisconsin offers law students the opportunity to learn about and practice environmental law.
 Its clinical program is open to UW-Madison students as a semester-long for-credit externship.
 Most summer interns receive funding through public interest grants available from their law schools.